 - Stop small amounts of decay from growing larger

 Normal pits and grooves on the chewing surfaces of back teeth can trap food that can’t be removed by brushing or washed out by water or saliva.
 A sealant is a tough, plastic material designed to bond (stick) to tooth enamel.
-These clear or tooth colored sealants are painted onto the tooth surface to “seal” the pits and grooves and protect against decay.
-They are generally applied to children’s first permanent back teeth.
-They can also be useful for adults in certain situations.
+These clear or tooth-colored sealants are painted onto the tooth surface to “seal” the pits and grooves and protect against decay.
+Overall, they are generally applied to children’s first permanent back teeth.
+However, they can also be useful for adults in certain situations.

-Sealants are an excellent way to protect chewing surfaces of teeth from decay.
-They are a much better financial investment than treating decay after it has started.
+Sealants are an excellent way to protect the chewing surfaces of teeth from decay.
+They are considered a great preventive measure for decay.
+Overall, sealants are a much better financial investment than treating decay after it has started.

 There are no appropriate alternatives to sealants.
 If a tooth has decay, it will need a filling or other restoration.